mauriciopereyra/Argentina/README.md

-Fanpage website created for practice using React JS
+Fanpage website built to practice using React JS